raqeebAKhan/ECommerceWebsite/README.md

 # E-Commerce Website

-This News Letter website is a static and responsive website.
-It consists of Home, Services, Prices, Contact Us and About Us functionalities.
-Along with subscription feature.
-There are navigation links in footer of the website.
+This website is ECommerce website.
+It consists of About, Services, blogs, Contact Us functionalities.
 ## Features
-* The Home contains brief headline about the website along with navigation bar containing navigation links.
+* Login authentcation in which user can login into the page or signup if user do not have account.
 * The Services contains the information of the services which are offered.
-* Prices consists of the pricing details of the services.
+* The user can give review or feedback for the service.
+* It contains the blog page.
 * Contact Us functionality allows the user to fill their information and queries in order to contact the website's admin.
-* About Us displays the option to subscribe to the website via email address so that the user can be notified when there is an updation or announcement of any offers.
-It also contains information about the website owner and navigation links.

 ## Technologies